 Procurement Models: An Overview

-In a centralized procurement model, procurement activities are managed by a single entity, typically at the company headquarters.
+In a centralized procurement process, procurement activities are managed by a single entity, typically at the company headquarters.
 This approach allows for spend management on a larger scale and enables the development of holistic category strategies.
 However, it may face challenges related to compliance and standardized processes across different regions or divisions.

 Conversely, in a decentralized procurement model, procurement decisions are made at the regional or divisional level.
 This approach provides greater flexibility and responsiveness to local needs but may result in duplication of efforts and lack of standardization.
 The center-led procurement model strikes a balance between the two approaches by establishing a specialized team at the center to oversee procurement activities while allowing business units or functional/geographic units to manage day-to-day procurement operations.